publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch91/m__us_usc_t7_s6210.md

     The Secretary shall suspend or terminate the order at the end of the marketing year if the Secretary determines that—

-        (1) the suspension or termination of the order is favored by not less than a majority of those persons voting in a referendum under subsection (b) of this section; and
+        (1) the suspension or termination of the order is favored by not less than a majority of those persons voting in a referendum under subsection (b); and

         (2) the producers, producer-handlers, and importers comprising this majority produce and import more than 50 percent of the volume of limes produced and imported by those voting in the referendum.